Are you looking for spots off the beaten path in Santorini?

-We spent 6 days on this lovely island, enjoying some of the most touristic spots.
+We spent 6 days on this lovely island, enjoying some of the most touristy spots.
 Then it got to the point that we needed to explore spots off the beaten path of Santorini, away from cruise ship crowds in Oia and Fira.

-The sights are incredible, the idyllic white mountainside homes are just as picturesque as you see in travel magazines, Instagram, and even on the big screen (Sisterhood of the Traveling Pants, as reference).
+The sights are incredible.
+The idyllic white mountainside homes are just as picturesque as seen in travel magazines, on Instagram, and even on the big screen (Sisterhood of the Traveling Pants, as reference).

 We fondly remember all of this from our visit.
-In the same token, we also recall the surge of crowds in the afternoons in Oia and Firá that pushed us to find quieter, and less explored parts of the island.
+By the same token, we also recall the surge of crowds in the afternoons in Oia and Firá that pushed us to find quieter and less explored parts of the island.

 Off the Beaten Path in Santorini, Greece

-Our local hostess, born and raised in Santorini, was a wealth of knowledge and insisted we venture outside of the tourist’s areas.
-I wish I had written down every single one of her recommendations to share with you.
+Our local hostess, born and raised in Santorini, was a wealth of knowledge and insisted we venture outside the tourist areas.
+I wish I had written down every one of her recommendations to share with you.

 The Good Heart Santorini

 By now, it’s probably gained popularity, but we will never forget the warm welcome by the owner and the full tray of samples given to us the second we stepped into the shop.

 The majority of the fixings were homemade with local produce.
-We purchased all sorts of goodies to take back home: fig jam, Santorini tomato paste (prepared with local Santorini tomatoes), olives… etc.
+We purchased all sorts of goodies to take home: fig jam, Santorini tomato paste (prepared with local Santorini tomatoes), olives… etc.

 Tasty itinerary Tip: Say YES to the Fig jam and tomato paste.

-Location: Google Map It
+Red Beach | Google Map It

 Wine Tasting at Art Space

-At Art Space you’ll find an ancient winery and an art gallery in the same space.
+At Art Space, you’ll find an ancient winery and an art gallery in the same space.
 Plus, a free wine tasting!